SANGUR, PUNJAB

 Every day, a half-complete well reminds Karbhari Jadhav of Ganori village of his loans, mortgaged land, debts, and labour, because pay-offs and visits to government offices for years did not bring any sanctioned funds

 The Wadars of Maharashtra are stoneworkers who travel across India to restore monuments, many forced off their land by drought.
-At Vasai Fort north of Mumbai, they speak of their gruelling work and sense of despair
+At Vasai Fort north of Mumbai, they speak of their gruelling work and despair

 Maharashtra’s water crisis continues even if media coverage of it dries up with the onset of the rains